 Essential Leadership Skills: Leading up ·

-The concept of leading up is essential for the efficient cooperation with your manager and upper management.
+The skill of leading up is important for efficient and smooth cooperation with your manager and upper management.

 Leading up is also needed when your managers need to do decisions and rely on you to prepare information for them.
 Do your best to give them all the information they need (and no more), to be able to decide effectively and as quickly as possible.
 When you are in this position, you have to realize that your recommendations have a significant weight on your manager’s decisions, and you are actually guiding his decisions and guarding also him from making mistakes.
 Build your expertise and relationship with your manager to be able to use this power and serve him well.
 At the same time, you are doing yourself a great favor, as you are getting more influence and responsibility in the eyes of your manager and your whole team.
 Use this power, but don’t abuse it, and never mislead your manager by intention.
 This will hurt your integrity and when you get caught, the trust is gone for good.
 Not only between your manager and you, but between the whole company and you.
 This is a mistake that can end your career in your company and severely harm your reputation and make it very hard even changing companies.